exonum/exonum-doc/src/advanced/supervisor.md

 More precisely, the supervisor service is controlling the following activities:

-- Service artifact deployment
-- Service instances creation
+- Deploying service artifacts and unloading unused artifacts
+- Instantiating services
+- Changing configuration of instantiated services
+- Changing a state of instantiated services: stopping, freezing, resuming, and initiating data migrations
 - Changing consensus configuration
-- Changing service instances configuration
-- Migrating service data

 The remaining part of the article will mainly focus on the reference implementation of the supervisor, i.e., the `exonum-supervisor` crate.